brucemcpherson/cNamedLock/dependencies.md

 # Google Apps Script Project: cNamedLock
-This repo (cNamedLock) was automatically updated on 17 June 2015 11:44:12 BST by GasGit
+This repo (cNamedLock) was automatically updated on 15 September 2015 11:49:15 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cNamedLock
-Where possibile directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
+Where possible directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
 The shared link for [cNamedLock is here](https://script.google.com/d/1uNcsHIUpZOJIT_ZedTa2mBE_gqCo0mH5OrNJMk4NWdyCNHQfiQjYXZ6u/edit?usp=sharing "open in the GAS IDE")

 ### Modules of cNamedLock.gs included in this repo